 Regarding clients, the top issues for us are:

 1) Clients not wanting to pay enough or not paying at all.

 2) Clients not respecting designers professionally and assuming their work is taste-based.

-3) Clients having the tendency to always choose the worst proposal by saying “I like this more”.
+3) Clients tending to always choose the worst proposal by saying, “I like this more.”

-2) If you have a very precise idea about the design solution and are sure about some design choices, present alternatives that are irrelevant to the choice you made.
-Maybe you decided you want to have a logo in Futura because its vintage modern spirit embodies perfectly your client’s brand.
+2) If you have an exact idea about the design solution and are sure about some design choices, present alternatives that are irrelevant to the choice you made.
+Maybe you decided you want to have a logo in Futura because its vintage modern spirit embodies your client’s brand perfectly.
 Then, present three versions of the same logo in Futura with different color treatment and focus the client’s choice on colors.
 Clients love to choose, and your only chance, if you don’t trust their taste, is to provide them harmless choices.

 3) If the bad logo was chosen, maybe there is some design subtext or aspect you have not considered.
-Annoy the clients back with a tight request for explanation, so that you can see what influenced their choice.
+Annoy the clients back with a tight request for an explanation so that you can see what influenced their choice.
 In this way, you can keep or add these desired changes to your preferred design.
-But don’t waste too much time arguing: they are the clients and they have the right to choose.
+But don’t waste too much time arguing: they are the clients, and they have the right to choose.
 (Maybe they are not the right clients for you…)

 Simone Nucci – Motion Designer